devopsdays/devopsdays-web/content/events/2020-aracaju/contact.md

 +++
 Title = "Contact"
 Type = "event"
-Description = "Contact Information for DevOpsDays Austin 2019"
+Description = "Contact information for DevOpsDays Aracaju 2019"
 +++

 If you'd like to contact us by email: {{< email_organizers >}}